survivejs/webpack-book/manuscript/extending/02_plugins.md

 The `assets` object of compilation can be used for writing new files.
 You can also capture already created assets, manipulate them, and write them back.

 To write an asset, you have to use [webpack-sources](https://www.npmjs.com/package/webpack-sources) file abstraction.

-Install it first:
+If you are using webpack 4 or below, install it first:

 ```bash
 npm add webpack-sources -D